 - You wish you had more time to give

-- You’re overwhelmed by charity appeals
+- You’re overwhelmed by appeals

-- Your stocks are up
+- Your stocks are climbing back up

-If your investments are up, you may be facing higher capital gains taxes next year.
-You can offset these gains with a gift of appreciated stock before year-end to your Giving Fund.
+If any of your investments are up, you may be facing higher capital gains taxes next year.
+You may be able to offset these gains with a gift of appreciated stock to your Giving Fund before year-end.
 We liquidate the stock for you and place the proceeds in your fund for recommending grants to charity.

 - You’re feeling pressure to shop

 With so much emphasis on the material during this time of year, you may be looking for ways to refocus your family on giving, rather than getting.
-A Giving Fund can help spark a conversation with your spouse, grandchildren, or others about the causes they care about.
+A Giving Fund can help spark a conversation with your spouse, grandchildren, children, or others about the causes they care about.
 Then, you can go online together to research charities, recommend grants, and start a generous family tradition.